 The terms of the insurance contract(s) shall determine coverage eligibility and payment of all benefits; employees should not rely solely on verbal statements or summaries for interpretation of these documents.

 In the event the City reasonably suspects abuse of any health benefits provided herein, it may request from any insurance company or service provider the utilization information of individual Layton employees and/or dependents relative to the suspected abuse.
 Access to such information by any other party shall be limited by the City as required by State Law.

 Provision and administration of medical and dental insurance are governed in accordance with current plan documents and applicable federal and state laws.

-Regular full-time City employees working more than 35 hours per week on an annual basis are eligible for medical and dental insurance coverage offered by the City.
+Regular full-time City employees working 30 hours or more per week on an average annual basis are eligible for medical and dental insurance coverage offered by the City.
 The City may provide a proportionately reduced contribution for those employees working less than 40 hours per week unless otherwise required by law.

 Beginning July 1, 1997, new hires wishing to reduce the length of the pre-existing condition limitation according to HIPAA legislation must provide proof of creditable coverage from their previous employer.
 The period of a new employee’s pre-existing condition limitation under the City’s medical insurance plan will be reduced by the period(s) the person had coverage under a creditable plan, provided there was no break in coverage of 63 or more days between coverage.

 At the present time, the medical and dental plan offered to employees is the City's partially self-funded plan administered through Select Health.
 The plan administrator shall be the City Manager or his/her designee.